Lupus nephritis: Diagnosis

 Oftentimes physical exam findings consistent with kidney damage are not present with early kidney involvement.
 As such, it is important for patients with known SLE to have frequent follow up to monitor their kidney function through measurements of BUN, creatinine, urinalysis, urine protein/creatinine ratio, and by trending their estimated glomerular filtration rate.
 If evidence of diminished kidney function is present, additional tests such as anti-dsDNA and complement levels can be ordered to check for signs of a lupus flare.
-Kidney size is a sensitive measure of renal disease can be measured using renal ultrasound, however it is important to note that changes in kidney size are not specific to LN.
+Kidney size is a sensitive measure of renal disease can be measured using renal ultrasound, however changes in kidney size are not specific to LN.
 If diminished kidney function and evidence of a lupus flare are both present, a renal biopsy can be performed to examine kidney tissue under a microscope for a definitive diagnosis.

 A tubuloreticular inclusion within capillary endothelial cells is also characteristic of lupus nephritis and can be seen under an electron microscope in all stages.
 It is not diagnostic however, as it exists in other conditions such as HIV infection.